Applications of topological cyclic homology to algebraic K-theory: Cyclic homology in the 80's

 There is a universal way of imposing $\mathbb A^1$-invariance on a functor $F$ from simplicial rings to spectra: let $HF(A)$ be what you get if you apply $F$ degreewise to the simplicial ring $\Delta A=\{[q]\mapsto A[t_0,t_1,\dots,t_q]/\sum t_j=1\}$.
 Then $HF(A[t])\we HF(A)$ and in the case where already $F(A[t])\we F(A)$ the canonical map $F(A)\to HF(A)$ is an equivalence.
 Applying this construction to K-theory you get $\mathbb A^1$-invariant K-theory with history going back to Karoubi and O.~Villamayor \cite{MR0313360} and we may define nil-K-theory $nilK(A)$ to be the fiber of the canonical map $K(A)\to HK(A)$.
 When the degreewise extension of $F$ is a homotopy functor, the contractibility of $\Delta A$ forces $HF(A)$ to be contractible too; this is for instance the case with cyclic homology $\HH(A)_{h\T}$.
 Hence, for $A$ rational the Tate-theory $\HH(A)^{t\T}$ is the $\mathbb A^1$ invariant theory associated with the homotopy fixed points $\HH(A)^{h\T}$ and the trace gives a map of fiber sequences

-In the relative nilpotent situation of Goodwillie's theorem \eqref{eq:Goorel} the spectra to the right both vanish and the logarithmic view propagandized for above should be viewed as statements about the left vertical map.
+In the relative nilpotent situation of Goodwillie's theorem \eqref{eq:Goorel} the spectra to the right both vanish and in the absolute situation the perspective of the trace as the logarithm from a Lie group to its tangent space (in the guise of cyclic homology) propagandized for above should be viewed as a statement about the left vertical map.

-Lastly, McCarthy's 1990 thesis \cite{MR1275967} provided an interpretation of the trace $K(A)\to\HH(A)^{h\T}$ in terms of exact categories which was crucial to later development.